aoyi/Stat-159-Project-2/README.md

 1. Clone this project

-2. Use `cd` command in the terminal to enter the directory stat159-fall2016-project2.
+2. Navigate to the folder stat159-fall2016-project2.

 3. Run `make` in the terminal to regenerate all the output files, graphs and report.